NukeJS/portfolio/content/blog/install-tailwind-css-in-solid-js.md

 ---
 title: How to Install Tailwind CSS in SolidJS
 description: A quick guide on how to install Tailwind CSS in your SolidJS project.
-keywords: Tailwind, Solid, Solid.js, solid-js, Vite, Vite.js, JavaScript, How To
+keywords: Tailwind, Solid, Solid.js, solid-js, Vite, Vite.js, JavaScript, How To, Tailwind v3, CSS
 labels: Solid, Tailwind
 thumbnail: /blog/install-tailwind-css-in-solid-js/thumbnail.png
 date: 2021-08-18